ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Simulation Results

 \subsubsection{Settings}

-{\bf Dataset:} We consider the well-known benchmarking dataset ImageNet-100 \cite{russakovsky2015imagenet}.
-Specifically, we consider 100 classes and each class has 1300 images with resolutions $256\times 256$.
-In each Monte-Carlo simulation, each active device randomly chooses one image from the dataset. {\bf Tokenizer:} We employ a pre-trained VQ-GAN-based tokenizer from \cite{esser2021taming}.
-The tokenizer has a codebook size of $Q= 1024$, with each image encoded as a sequence of $N=256$ tokens. {\bf Masked image prediction:} We employed the pre-trained vision transformer model described in \cite{chang2022maskgit}.
+{\bf Dataset:} We consider the well-known ImageNet-100 dataset \cite{russakovsky2015imagenet}, consisting of 130000 images with resolutions $h\times w=256\times 256$.
+In each Monte-Carlo simulation, each active device randomly chooses one image from the dataset. {\bf Tokenizer:} We employ the pre-trained VQGAN-based tokenizer from \cite{esser2021taming}. {This model is trained with a perceptual loss and an adversarial loss to ensure high visual fidelity in the discrete latent space.} The tokenizer has a codebook size of $Q= 1024$, with each image encoded as a sequence of $N=256$ tokens. {\bf Masked image prediction:} We employed the pre-trained vision transformer model described in \cite{chang2022maskgit}.